 Managing conflicts of interest is essential to ensuring integrity in business decisions and maintaining public trust.
-Members of the governing boards, leadership, contracted providers (physicians and allied health), and other designated individuals are required to complete a Business Integrity Attestation and a Conflict of Interest Disclosure on an annual basis (refer to Policies MHC_CC0109 and MHC_GB0001).
+Members of the governing boards, leadership, contracted providers (physicians and allied health), and other designated individuals are required to complete a Conflict of Interest Disclosure on an annual basis (refer to Policies MHC\CC0109, MHC\CC0137 and MHC\GB0001).

-In order to protect the safety of our patients, minimize work interruptions, and ensure subsidiaries conduct business with the highest ethical standards, MHC requires vendors to adhere to a certification process and complete the necessary education (refer to Policy MHC_MM0110).
+In order to protect the safety of our patients, minimize work interruptions, and ensure subsidiaries conduct business with the highest ethical standards, MHC requires vendors to adhere to a certification process and complete the necessary education (refer to Policy MHC SC0110).
 Vendors include companies that provide medical devices, supplies, pharmaceuticals, services, and equipment.
 Admittance to any MHC subsidiary is a privilege and not a right, requiring appropriate appointments and identification by the vendor.
 All workforce members are responsible for assuring vendors comply with the policy.
-Failure to comply should be reported to the Compliance Officer or Materials Management.
+Failure to comply should be reported to the Compliance Officer or Supply Chain Management.
 Repeated and flagrant violations can result in indefinite suspension of privileges for the individual vendor and its representatives.

-Staff and physicians may not share pricing information, internal reports, communications, procedure schedules, volumes or pricing unless approved by Materials Management.
-Suppliersponsored entertainment activities and gifts may not be accepted under circumstances that could have the effect of influencing business decisions that are not in the best interest of the organization.
+Staff and physicians may not share pricing information, internal reports, communications, procedure schedules, volumes or pricing unless approved by Supply Chain Management.
+Supplier-sponsored entertainment activities and gifts may not be accepted under circumstances that could have the effect of influencing business decisions that are not in the best interest of the organization.
 If a correlation is found between a supplier-sponsored event or gift and an unsound business decision on the part of an employee, the employee will be subject to discipline, up to and including termination.